Why do people fail in CAT?

 Students who are preparing for CAT give importance to only one or two sections and completely ignore the other section during their CAT preparation.
-For instance, a student gives too much of emphasis on Quant and Verbal ability section and he completely ignores the DI and LR section.
-All the three section in the main exam carry equal weightage and ignoring one section will bring down your percentile.
-Students most of the times ignore one section because they are scared of it or they are not confident in that particular section.
-There is most common misconception among students that CAT exam is full of quants and English section and hence we should concentrate on these two.
-DI and LR section can be prepared only by giving mock tests.
-This is completely wrong because equal importance should be given to DI and LR section also, as per the recent trends of the past CAT question papers DI and LR section was the toughest out of the three sections.
+For instance, a student gives too much emphasis on Quants and Verbal ability section and he completely ignores the DI and LR section.
+All the three sections in the main exam carry equal weight and ignoring one section will bring down your percentile.
+Students most of the time ignore one section because they are scared of it or they are not confident in that particular section.
+There is the most common misconception among students that the CAT exam is full of quants and English sections and hence we should concentrate on these two.
+DI and LR sections can be prepared only by giving mock tests.
+This is completely wrong because equal importance should be given to DI and LR section also, as per the recent trends of the past CAT question papers DI and LR section were the toughest out of the three sections.
 A student cannot expect to do well in the CAT exam if he or she neglects half the CAT syllabus.
-Equal importance should be given to all the sections and topics of the CAT syllabus during your CAT preparation.
+Equal importance should be given to all the sections and topics of the CAT syllabus during your CAT Preparation.

-This is blunder done by students who are preparing for CAT and are planning to give CAT exam.
+This is blunder done by students who are preparing for CAT and are planning to give the CAT exam.
 Most of the students ask the question to mentors that how many questions we should attempt to score 90+ percentile.
 How many questions I should attempt with an educated guess.
-If a student comes to know through someone that one need to attempt 20 questions to score 99+ percentile in that particular section, then the student who has solved 15 questions will try to solve the other 5 questions through educated guesses.
+It is one of the reasons why people fail in CAT.
+If a student comes to know through someone that one needs to attempt 20 questions to score 99+ percentile in that particular section, then the student who has solved 15 questions will try to solve the other 5 questions through educated guesses.
 This is the biggest risk that the student is taking and will badly impact his accuracy level, this accuracy level will bring down his score and percentile of that section.
 So never stick to the point that you should attempt these many questions to score 90+ percentile.
-The student should have a strategy to attempt the paper but that is based on time that the student want to allocate to various sectors and not based on number of questions that the student should attempt.
+The student should have a strategy to attempt the paper but that is based on the time that the student wants to allocate to various sectors and not based on the number of questions that the student should attempt.

 This trend of giving too many mocks has developed recently, the students who are preparing for CAT read the success stories of the students who excel and try to imitate their strategy.
-The toppers who have excelled know what is their strengths and weaknesses and accordingly to that they give mocks CAT before exam.
-These students are thorough with their concepts and they just need mocks to maximize their score.
-Ideally a student give 10 to 20 mocks, these mocks should be given only after preparing all the concepts and topics.
-Just giving mocks with completing syllabus will simply waste your time and low score will demotivate you.
+The toppers who have excelled know what is their strengths and weaknesses and accordingly, to that, they give mocks CAT before the exam.
+These students are through with their concepts and they just need mocks to maximize their score.
+Ideally, a student gives 10 to 20 mocks, these mocks should be given only after preparing all the concepts and topics.
+Just giving mocks with completing the syllabus will simply waste your time and low score will demotivate you.
 Hence to avoid this mistake, the student should figure out what is his preparation status and should decide on the number of mocks CAT to give.
 The learning from the mock should be used to improve your weak areas.

-Overconfidence is a biggest killer which leads to terrible performance and low percentile.
-Most of the students think that they are way better than others and think that the exam will be a cake walk to him or her.
+Overconfidence is the biggest killer which leads to terrible performance and low percentile.
+Most of the students think that they are way better than others and think that the exam will be a cakewalk to him or her.
+It is one of the reasons why people fail in CAT.
 A student should not have this attitude during preparation and while attempting the CAT exam.
 A student should attempt his exam confidently and without any stress to excel in it.

-Finally, don’t waste your time in the things that do not matter.
-Instead, concentrate on your CAT preparation, analyze your strengths and weaknesses and overcome your weaknesses.
+Finally, don’t waste your time on the things that do not matter.
+Instead, concentrate on your CAT preparation, analyze your strengths and weaknesses, and overcome your weaknesses.
 Analyze yourself on a regular basis and study in a planned manner and don’t take stress during the exams or during preparation.